jenkinsci/custom-distribution-service/README.md

 ## QuickStart

 You can spin up the entire web application using a docker compose file command:
+The front-end runs on `localhost:3001` and the backend  runs on `localhost:5000`.

 Build the containers:
 ```
 docker-compose up -d --build